All our Technical scuba diving courses and Tec diving specialties.

 Overall tec diving allows you to go deeper, for example to visit a wreck at 80 meters (260 feet), and stay longer like 2 or 3 hours underwater if you want.

-But your technical knowledge can be applied to your recreational diving like staying one hour at just 20 meters (100 feet) if you wish, carrying a poney like a little 5.7 liters' tank (AKA a S-40 cylinder) of fifty percent to clean up on the way back.
+But your technical knowledge can be applied to your recreational diving like staying one hour at just 20 meters (100 feet), if you wish, carrying a poney like a little 5.7 liters' tank (AKA a S-40 cylinder) of fifty percent to clean up on the way back.

 Our Tec scuba diving courses, Tec classes and lessons.